vue-styleguidist/vue-styleguidist/.changeset/hungry-rules-fail.md

 'vue-styleguidist': minor
 ---

-use webpack 5 to test styleguidist
+refactor: use webpack 5 to build/test styleguidist